Key takeaways

-A virtual office gives your business a real street address, alongside services such as mail handling and phone answering, all without the cost of renting a physical space.
-For remote businesses and solo founders, it's the fastest way to establish a professional presence, form an LLC, and operate credibly for typically under $200/month.
+A virtual office gives your business a real street address, plus mail handling and phone answering, all without the cost of renting a physical space.
+For remote businesses and solo founders, it's the fastest way to establish a professional presence, form an LLC, and look like a real business from day one.

 How Does It Work in Practice?